 Commercial Real Estate Bankruptcies and Restructurings

-Samuelson Law handles commercial real estate bankruptcies and restructurings.
-What distinguishes Samuelson Law, from most other bankruptcy law firms, is that Samuelson Law focuses upon the transactional aspects of bankruptcies, rather than just the litigation.
-The same attorney formulates an overall workout, or plan of reorganization, and the workout agreements, in light of the litigation, and vice versa.
+Samuelson Law handles commercial real estate restructurings and bankruptcies.
+What distinguishes Samuelson Law, from most other restructuring/bankruptcy law firms, is that Samuelson Law focuses upon the transactional aspects of bankruptcies, rather than just the litigation.
+The same attorney formulates forbearance or workout agreements, pre-packaged bankruptcies, bankruptcy sale/bidding programs or contracts, and plans of reorganization in light of the realities of commercial real estate practice.

 - Single asset commercial real estate LLC’s or members thereof